 Lisa Darms has been the Fales Senior Archivist since 2009, and is founder and curator of the Fales Riot Grrrl Collection.
 Prior to coming to Fales, she worked as a Project Archivist for Mayor Bloomberg’s electronic records project, and had a previous career as an artist, teacher, and custom photographic printer.
 Darms holds a Masters in History and Archival Management from NYU, and an MFA in Photography from the University of Washington, where she was a Graduate Fellow at the Center for Digital Arts and Experimental Media.
 She is currently adjunct faculty in NYU’s graduate program in Archives and Public History, and has taught courses on photography, digital imaging, and video.
 Her book The Riot Grrrl Collection was published by the Feminist Press in 2013, and she writes regularly on contemporary art and archives.
 Her research interests include art-theoretical intepretations of The Archive, the history of photography, and the history of the printed book and print illustration processes.

 Brent Phillips, Audiovisual Archivist

 Brent Phillips is a 2003 graduate of the L. Jeffrey Selznick School of Film Preservation at the George Eastman House.
 He holds a BA in English from Hunter College (CUNY) and has taught American History and English at the Harvey Milk High School in New York City.
 Phillips has worked as the Audiovisual Archivist at Fales Library since November 2003, where he safeguards the nearly 90,000 audiovisual holdings from various theater, dance, music, and cinema collections, as well as notable public access television collections like the Gay Cable Network Archive.
-His first book, Charles Walters: The Director Who Made Hollywood Dance, will be published by University Press of Kentucky in December 2014.
+His first book, Charles Walters: The Director Who Made Hollywood Dance, was published by University Press of Kentucky in December 2014.